Ekaterina Alexandrova: 2016: WTA Tour debut, WTA 125 title

 Alexandrova started the year ranked No. 291 and clinched her fifth ITF Circuit title in February at the 10k event in Trnava, defeating Karolína Muchová in the final.

 In April, Alexandrova made her WTA Tour singles debut at the Katowice Open where she qualified for the main draw, after surviving the qualifying rounds as an unseeded player.
-In her first WTA main-draw match, she defeated world No. 115 Klára Koukalová, before falling to eventual finalist Camila Giorgi in three sets.
+In her first WTA Tour main-draw match, she defeated world No. 115, Klára Koukalová, before falling to eventual finalist Camila Giorgi in three sets.

 In June, Alexandrova competed at the Wimbledon Championships, which was both the first grass-court tournament of her career and her major debut.
-At the time of the entry deadline for the qualifying draw, she was 10 ranking spots below the cutoff and ultimately gained entry after a last-minute withdrawal.
-She qualified for the main draw after defeating Ons Jabeur in the first round and then prevailing 14–12 and 13–11 in three-set matches against Stephanie Vogt (saved a match point) and Harriet Dart, respectively.
+At the time of the entry deadline for the qualifying draw, she was ten ranking spots below the cutoff and ultimately gained entry after a last-minute withdrawal.
+She qualified for the main draw defeating Ons Jabeur in the first round and then prevailing 14–12 and 13–11 in three-set matches against Stephanie Vogt (saved a match point) and Harriet Dart, respectively.
 Overall, she played 108 games in just three matches.
 In the first round, she defeated 23rd seed and former world No. 1, Ana Ivanovic, in straight sets, causing one of the biggest upsets in the tournament.
 In the second round, she lost to Anna-Lena Friedsam.

 After her Wimbledon run, Alexandrova returned to clay and reached the final of the ITS Cup, a 50k event, losing to compatriot and top seed Elizaveta Kulichkova in three sets.

 In August, Alexandrova participated in the qualifying competition at the US Open.
-She defeated Robin Anderson in the first round and lost to Viktoriya Tomova in the second round, both in three-set matches.
-She then competed at the Tournoi de Québec, defeating world No. 59, Julia Görges in the first round before losing to qualifier and eventual semifinalist Tereza Martincová in the second round.
+She defeated Robin Anderson in the first round and lost to Viktoriya Tomova in the second, both in three-set matches.
+She then competed at the Tournoi de Québec, defeating world No. 59, Julia Görges, in the first round, before losing to qualifier and eventual semifinalist, Tereza Martincová, in the second.

 Entering the WTA 125 Open de Limoges as the world No. 133, Alexandrova caused a huge shock by ending the season with the biggest title of her career.
 En route, she defeated three local favourites: fourth seed Pauline Parmentier in the second round, second seed Alizé Cornet in the semifinals, and top seed world No. 24, Caroline Garcia, in the final.